stanley-gu/standardsCh/chapter.md

 platform and language independent.
 Its primary purpose is to encourage code reuse among members of the systems biology community.
-Developers can run SBW on Linux, Windows or Mac OS and can develop software in a variety of different languages including C/C++, Java, Delphi, FORTRAN, Matlab, Perl, Python and any .NET language (e.g. Visual Basic or C\#).
+Developers can run SBW on Linux, Windows or Mac OS and can develop software in a variety of different languages including C/C++, Java, Delphi, FORTRAN, MATLAB, Perl, Python and any .NET language (e.g. Visual Basic or C\#).
 The SBW was originally developed in parallel with SBML (Systems Biology Markup Language) as part of the Symbiotic Systems Project ERATO project at Caltech, Pasadena.